Instructions, Guidelines & Policies

 Needle and Syringe Purchases

 Needles and syringes may only be purchased for use in research projects.
+Each laboratory is responsible for ensuring the proper use and disposal of needles and syringes.
+Specific sharps disposal containers must be used for disposal of both needles and syringes.
 All local and federal regulations apply to the use and disposal of needles and syringes.
-Each laboratory is responsible for ensuring the proper use and disposal of these products.
-To avoid personal injury, all needles and syringes must be disposed of in approved containers for your location.
-The disposal containers are available through the Borwell and Remsen stockrooms.
-A variety of needle and syringe products may be purchased through the Borwell and Remsen Stockrooms.
+These sharps disposal containers are available through the Remsen and Borwell stockrooms.
 Please check these stockrooms for availability before purchasing from outside vendors.
 For additional assistance in sourcing these purchases, contact Cameron O'Brien, Sourcing Manager, (603) 646-2896.
 For additional safety and disposal information, contact Environmental Health & Safety, (603) 646-1762.

 Radioisotope Purchases